 Some spaces like bedrooms or living and bedroom may have similar or different kind of nature but require different spaces, so are designed as adjacent spaces.

-In a standard house plan, spaces like kitchen and bedrooms are linked by designing of a common space like living room or dining area, thus retaining the nature of the either spaces.
+In a standard online home plan, spaces like kitchen and bedrooms are linked by designing of a common space like living room or dining area, thus retaining the nature of the either spaces.

 The path of our movement can be conceived as the perceptual thread that links the spaces of a building i.e., internal or external spaces, together.
 Circulation of a house should be designed as flexible, comfortable and guiding depending upon the requirements.